-Economic evaluations of CD interventions have focused predominately on vector control efforts, such as insecticide spraying programs.
+Economic evaluations of CD interventions have focused predominantly on vector control efforts, such as insecticide spraying programs.
 The economic impact of the Brazilian program was also assessed using both cost-effectiveness and benefit-cost strategies.
 The program cost US\$57 per DALY averted or saved US\$25 for every dollar spent on prevention, making it economically very attractive (Moncayo and Silveira 2009).

-In Colombia, one study used subnational survey data to assess the incremental costeffectiveness of spraying vs. doing nothing, demonstrating that geographical variation (for example, in higher versus lower endemicity regions) had a large effect on the ICER and should be allocated, where resources permit (Castillo, Riquelme, and others 2008).
+In Colombia, one study used subnational survey data to assess the incremental cost-effectiveness of spraying versus doing nothing, demonstrating that geographical variation (for example, in higher- versus lowerendemicity regions) had a large effect on the ICER and that resources should be allocated accordingly (Castillo-Riquelme and others 2008).
 Investigators from Argentina retrospectively assessed the cost-effectiveness of shifting from a vertical (centralized) vector control approach to a community-based, horizontal approach (including a mixed approach incorporating both elements).
-They found that a mixed approach-a vertical attack phase followed by horizontal surveillance phase led by communities and primary health care centers-would be more cost-effective than either fully horizontal or vertical approaches (Vasquez-Prokopec and others 2009).
+They found that a mixed approach-a vertical attack phase followed by horizontal surveillance phase led by communities and primary health care centers would be more cost-effective than either fully horizontal or vertical approaches (Vazquez-Prokopec and others 2009).